Glandulars refer to raw animal glandulars and non-glandular tissues or extracts of these tissues that are normally dried and grounded.

 2. Adrenal Glandulars

-Adrenal glandular are widely promoted and used for Adrenal Fatigue.
-Many report a sense of increased energy when previously fatigued and a sense of calmness when previously anxious after taking glandular.
+Adrenal glandulars are widely promoted and used for Adrenal Fatigue.
+Many report a sense of increased energy when previously fatigued while others report a sense of calmness when previously anxious after taking glandular.
 These adaptogenic properties, however, are usually demonstrable in those with mild Adrenal Fatigue and not in those with advance adrenal weakness.
-Those with advance Adrenal Fatigue are often stimulatory.
+Those with advanced Adrenal Fatigue are often stimulatory.
 While this may be considered as a desirable outcome at first as energy returns, there are significant side effects if taken long term.
-Taking adrenal glandulars chronically to sustain energy is one of the common reasons for adrenal recovery failures due to addictive and withdrawal side effects of these compounds.
+Taking adrenal glandulars chronically to sustain energy is one of the common reasons for adrenal recovery failures due to the addictive and withdrawal side effects of these compounds.

 Due to the lack of standardization, there are many products on the market available to the consumer.
 Not all are created equal.
 Perhaps the most potent product is called Isocort.
-Isocort is a popular over-the-counter freeze-dried adrenal cortex glandular supplement containing herbs and medium chain triglycerides that may have cortisol like properties.
+Isocort is a popular over-the-counter freeze-dried adrenal cortex glandular supplement containing herbs and medium chain triglycerides that may have cortisol-like properties.
 It's advertised as providing a standardized, stable, and "gentle" dose of the adreno-cortical substance equivalent to 2.5 mg of cortisol per tablet.
 Ingredients of Isocort are listed are as follows: Freeze-Dried Adrenal Cortex (soluble fractionation) from New Zealand Sheep.
 Echinacea Extract (trace amount).
 Prunus and Lomatium dissectum root isolate (kreb concentrate-2%) in pellet base of lactose and lactase.
 No cortisol is actually listed in the ingredients.
-Clinically, prescription steroids such as Cortef or hydrocortisone are far more effective on a dose equivalent basis as compared to Isocort if a strong steroidal effect is desired, though isocort does seem to produce steroidal-like properties.
-Isocort and Isocort equivalents are popular because it can stimulate the body, leading to increased energy and reduce fatigue.
+Clinically, if a strong steroidal effect is desired, prescription steroids such as Cortef or hydrocortisone are far more effective on a dose equivalent basis as compared to Isocort, though Isocort does seem to produce steroidal-like properties.
+Isocort and Isocort equivalents are popular because it can stimulate the body, leading to increased energy and reduced fatigue.
 Long-term intake exposes the body to side effects common with other glandulars.
 Additionally, long term ingestion of echinacea (an Isocort component) is not indicated.
 Isocort should be taken with great care and under supervision of an experienced health care professional even though it is available as an over-the-counter nutritional supplement.